Check Out What Whales Are Doing With UPST - Benzinga

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Upstart Hldgs options trades today is 2318.62 with a total volume of 51,136.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Upstart Hldgs's whale activity within a strike price range from $20.0 to $360.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Upstart Hldgs's big money trades within a strike price range of $20.0 to $320.0 over the last 30 days.

 Upstart Hldgs Option Volume And Open Interest Over Last 30 Days